JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 ---
 This post is dedicated to all you lucid dreamers.

-It's the covergent evolution of three recent encounters with one question: what are the computational limits of the human brain?
+It's the convergent evolution of three recent encounters with one question: what are the computational limits of the human brain?

 ## Encounter 1: